cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/neural-networks/practical.md

 plt.show()
 ```

+We can see that the neural network manages to learn and generalise the non-linear relations in our dataset.

 ---

 ## Exercise 3: Modern Deep Learning with TensorFlow/Keras

-In this exercise, we'll explore modern deep learning techniques using TensorFlow/Keras, including batch normalization, dropout, and modern optimizers.
+In this exercise, we'll explore modern deep learning techniques using TensorFlow/Keras.
+We'll use the classification dataset created earlier, which consists of two features and a binary target.
+This dataset is suitable for demonstrating the power of deep neural networks and modern training techniques.

+We'll experiment with different network architectures and training techniques, including:
+- **Batch Normalization:** Helps stabilize and accelerate training by normalizing layer inputs.
+- **Dropout:** A regularization technique that randomly drops units during training to prevent overfitting.
+- **Optimisers:** We'll compare Stochastic Gradient Descent (SGD) and Adam optimisers, as well as different learning rates.

+Let's start by importing TensorFlow and Keras, and setting random seeds for reproducibility.

 ```python
 import tensorflow as tf